Back to blog

 Whether you’re new to soldering or a veteran, there are going to be times when the soldering process is seamless, while other times problematic.
-The most common reason why a soldering session might not be successful is that the solder isn’t melting properly.
+The most common reason why a soldering session might not be successful is that the soldering iron is not melting solder properly.

-If your solder isn’t melting, then it is nearly impossible to get a proper flow for your project.
+If your solder is not melting, then it is nearly impossible to get a proper flow for your project.

 There are a few reasons why your solder is not melting, and it could be a very simple fix or it might be time to replace your soldering iron.

-Below are 5 reasons why your solder is not melting:
+Below are 5 reasons why your soldering iron is not melting your solder:

 1. Soldering Iron Isn’t Hot Enough